 • 36th nationally in awarding Associate Degrees in all disciplines

 • 14th nationally in awarding Associate Degrees in Liberal Arts and Sciences, General Studies and Humanities

 • 28th nationally in awarding Associate Degrees in Science Technologies

-• The college is also among the most affordable in the nation, ranking 21st in lowest tuition at about $2,500 annually
+• The college is also among the most affordable in the nation, with in-state tuition about $2,500 annually